orta/robb.is/_posts/2013-10-31-rbbanimation.md

 description: Block-based animations made easy.
 ---

-[RBBAnimation] is a subclass of `CAKeyframeAnimation` that allows you do use blocks to describe your animation instead of having to write out every frame by hand.
+[RBBAnimation] is a subclass of `CAKeyframeAnimation` that allows you to use blocks to describe your animation instead of having to write out every frame by hand.

-It comes out of the box with a replacement for CASpringAnimation, support for custom easing functions such as bouncing as well as hooks to allow your writing your own animations fully from scratch.
+It comes out of the box with a replacement for CASpringAnimation, support for custom easing functions such as bouncing as well as hooks to allow you to write your own animations fully from scratch.

 ### RBBCustomAnimation